Chemistry - Bachelor of Science

 This course emphasizes the importance of chemical equilibrium as it applies to gases, acids and bases, solubility and precipitation reactions and complex ion formation.
 Also studied are kinetics (rates of reactions, differential and integrated rate laws, the Arrhenius equation), catalysts, thermodynamics (spontaneity, entropy, free energy), and electrochemistry (balancing redox reactions, calculating standard and non-standard cell potentials), with emphasis on some practical applications related to batteries, corrosion and industrial processes.
 A special topic, selected by the instructor, is covered if time permits.
 Note: Credit may only be obtained in one of CHEM 102 or CHME 105.

-Prerequisites: Minimum grade of C- in CHEM 101.
+Prerequisites: A minimum grade of C- in CHEM 101.

 CHEM 211